ou-elot/CDD206-MD/EOUProjectMilestone1.md

 The hypotheses were:

-- **Null hypothesis:** Achievement of serum urate below 6 mg/dL is independent of recorded allopurinol exposure.
+- **Null hypothesis:** Achievement of serum urate below 6 mg/dL is independent of treatment
-- **Alternative hypothesis:** Achievement of serum urate below 6 mg/dL differs between the allopurinol-treated and no-recorded-allopurinol groups.
+- **Alternative hypothesis:** Achievement of serum urate below 6 mg/dL differs between the treatment and control group.

-The observed contingency table was:
+Observed results:

 | Treatment group | Urate <6 mg/dL | No recorded urate <6 mg/dL |
 |---|---:|---:|